-- A description and schedule for the planned decommissioning activities;
+- a description and schedule for the planned decommissioning activities;

-- An estimate of the expected costs; and
+- an estimate of the expected costs; and

 NRC will notice receipt of the PSDAR in the Federal Register and make the PSDAR available for public comment.
-In addition, NRC will hold a public meeting near the licensee's facility to discuss the PSDAR.
-NRC does not approve the PSDAR, the licensee cannot perform any major decommissioning activities until 90 days after the NRC has received the PSDAR.
+In addition, the NRC will hold a public meeting near the licensee's facility to discuss the PSDAR.
+Although the NRC does not approve the PSDAR, the licensee cannot perform any major decommissioning activities until 90 days after the NRC has received the PSDAR.
 After this period, the licensee can perform decommissioning activities as long as the activities do not have the following results:

-- Foreclose release of the site for unrestricted use;
+- foreclose release of the site for unrestricted use;

-- Result in significant environmental impacts not previously reviewed; or
+- result in significant environmental impacts not previously reviewed; or

 License Termination Plan (LTP)

-- A site characterization;
+- a site characterization;

-- Identification of remaining dismantlement activities;
+- identification of remaining dismantlement activities;

-- Plans for site remediation;
+- plans for site remediation;

-- Detailed plans for the final radiation survey;
+- detailed plans for the final radiation survey;

-- A description of the end use of the site, if restricted;
+- a description of the end use of the site, if restricted;

-- An updated site-specific estimate of remaining decommissioning costs; and
+- an updated site-specific estimate of remaining decommissioning costs; and

 In addition, the licensee must demonstrate that the applicable requirements of the License Termination Rule (LTR) will be met.

-Decommissioning must be completed within 60 years of permanent cessation of operations unless otherwise approved by the Commission.
+Decommissioning must be completed within 60 years of permanent cessation of operations, unless otherwise approved by the Commission.